Benefits for older entrepreneurs who have ceased trading

 • the last 3 years self-employed and before that 7 years employed in the Netherlands.

-Do you disagree with the decision of the municipality?
+Do you disagree with the municipality's decision?
 Then you can file an objection.
-In doing so, you state why you disagree with the decision.
-An objection must be filed within 6 weeks.
+By doing so, you can explain why you disagree with the decision.
+Objection must be made within 6 weeks.

-Have you objected to the decision of the municipality?
+Did you object to the municipality's decision?
 Then the municipality will make a new decision.
 Do you disagree with that decision?
 Then you can ask the court whether the municipality has made a good decision.
-This is called 'appealing'.
+This is called 'appeal'.
 Do this within 6 weeks.
 You can only appeal if you have objected.